The Stepping Stones

 To achieve a sustainable process, we have to go at a speed that accommodates many of the cautious, particularly those that hold most power in the system.
 It involves respecting the concerns of all crucial stakeholders and talks their language, including political and military leaderships.
 The five NWS will discuss their nuclear doctrines at a 2020 NPT side event for the first time, and the Non-Nuclear Weapon States could use this opportunity to highlight the threats arising from these doctrines and to test their SSA proposals against them.

-4. Contributing to CEND but not requiring it
+4. Contributing to CEND but not Requiring it

 The US State Department has launched an initiative, Creating the Environment for Nuclear Disarmament (CEND).
 It assumes we do not have a favourable strategic context.
 The SSA proposed here does not require an improvement in strategic relationships and does not demand strategic sacrifice from the Nuclear Weapons States (NWS).
 It is designed to improve trust and the strategic context and so contributes to CEND but does not require it.
 Each SAA proposal signals intent towards agreeing further (undefined or adaptive) stepping stones on the journey in the right direction.

-Programme coordinator: Marion Messmer
+Programme Director: Marion Messmer

 With thanks to our funders at the Government of Sweden and the Carnegie Corporation of New York.